 One of the earliest signs of malrotation is abdominal pain and cramping caused by the inability of the bowel to push food past the obstruction.

 Babies with cramps and pain due to malrotation frequently follow a typical pattern: they may draw their legs up and cry, settle for about 10 to 15 minutes and then begin to cry again.
 If your baby follows this pattern or experiences any of the following symptoms call your pediatrician right away.

 How is malrotation diagnosed?

-After performing a thorough physical exam, the doctor will order tests that evaluate the position of the intestine, and show whether it is twisted or blocked.
+After performing a thorough physical exam of your baby, your pediatrician will order tests that evaluate the position of the intestine, and show whether it’s twisted or blocked.
 These tests may include:

-- Barium enema X-ray: Barium is a liquid that makes the intestine show up better on the X-ray.
+- Barium enema X-ray: Barium is a liquid that makes the intestine show up more clearly on the X-ray.
 For this test, barium is inserted into the intestine through the anus and then X-rays are taken.

-- CT scan: CAT or CT is an abbreviation for Computerized Axial Tomography.
-This test uses computers and X-rays to produce many pictures from multiple angles to give doctors an accurate picture of the body.
-In the case of possible malrotation, the doctor will use a CT scan to look for a blockage in one of the intestines.
-To assist in doing this, a harmless dye may be injected so that the blockage is more easily seen.
+- CT scan: CAT or CT (computerized axial tomography) scan uses computers and X-rays to produce many pictures from multiple angles to give doctors an accurate picture of the body.
+In the case of possible malrotation, a CT scan looks for a blockage in one of the intestines.
+To help do this, a harmless dye is injected so that the blockage is more easily seen.